lbechberger/MLinPractice/Documentation.md

 ['Rules', 'Live', 'Work', 'DataScience']
 ```

 This indirectly means, that the HashingVectorizer does not only take into account word counts in relation to the entire data, but also somehow gathered that the short tweets above were somehow similar.
 It's not very intuitive to humans why this works, because it sometimes involves creating a large output for a little input in a high dimensional space, but we thought it was a cool feature nonetheless and added it into column ```tweet_hashvector```.
 In normal practical cases, this is used with 2^20 features, which are about 1048576 features.
-In our version, we increased the function parameter from (length) 8 to 2^10 = 1024 features.
+In our version, we increased the function parameter from (length) 8 to 2^17 = 131072 features.

-We also found that sklearn has tf idf...
+We also know that ```sklearn``` has the ```Tf Idf``` ( Term Frequency Inverse Document Frequency ) function, that also generates sparse matrices based on the overall weight of words in documents.
+But we chose not to use this, as the HashingVectorizer does almost the same thing and we found it to be more meaningful.

 <br />
 <br />